 - decorative open fires

-Regional legislation requires your boiler to be checked every three years.
+The compatibility check is provided during the boiler/water-heater's mandatory periodic inspection.
+Regional legislation requires your boiler to be checked every two years.

 follow these 3 steps:

 Have the gas compatibility of all my devices checked by an authorised technician.

 This is the case for all appliances

 If necessary, the authorised technician adjusts the device.

 About 20% of compatible appliances will need to be adjusted and this has to be done by an authorised technician.

 - either it is dated before 1978

 - or you puchased it abroad and it does not comply

 with the legal requirements in force in Belgium.